 From Table 4.3.1, the students only agree to give out punishment to any student who has spoken Pidgin English at inappropriate places.
 The students want a liberal rule where they can be allowed to use the punishment in their dormitory.
-44% of the respondents agree to the statement that "the management of my school must punish those who speak Pidgin English", 46% of the respondents agree the statement that "the management of Pidgin English", 54% of the respondents agree the statement that "My school management must organise workshops for teachers on peer teaching of Standard English", and 56% of the respondents agree to the statement that "My school's management must insist that teachers avoid using Pidgin English while teaching".
+44% of the respondents agree to the statement that "the management of my school must punish those who speak Pidgin English", 46% of the respondents agree the statement that "the management of my school must ban the speaking of Pidgin English", 54% of the respondents agree the statement that "My school management must organise workshops for teachers on peer teaching of Standard English", and 56% of the respondents agree to the statement that "My school's management must insist that teachers avoid using Pidgin English while teaching".